Edible Fruits and Nuts from South Korea Tariff: 10% (2026)

 Importers sourcing edible fruits and nuts from South Korea face specific tariff considerations, with approximately $169B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of edible fruits and nuts from South Korea are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of edible fruits and nuts from South Korea are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Edible Fruits and Nuts (HTS Chapter 8) carry an average MFN duty rate of 5.5% in addition to the Section 122 tariff.
+Edible Fruits and Nuts (HTS Chapter 8) carry an average MFN duty rate of 5.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from South Korea.

 South Korea is party to the KORUS, which may provide preferential or duty-free access for qualifying edible fruits and nuts.
 Importers should verify rules of origin requirements to take advantage of preferential rates.